 Besides, nothing brings more joy to a challenged warrior than helping to make sure that pups are safely born.

 Successful service dogs come from a lineage of successful service dogs.
 They have certain characteristics, like gentleness and intelligence.
-They have the ability to resist innate dog urges like sniffing.
+The best dogs have the ability to resist innate dog urges like sniffing.
 They can adapt to the many places and many faces that a mobility impaired warrior goes in society.
-This all adds up to some complexity, so all decisions for breeding the high quality PPH dogs are made by Bergin University experts.
+All in all, it adds up to some complexity.
+So all decisions for breeding the high quality PPH dogs are made by Bergin University experts.

 Training a service dog begins at about three weeks of age with Warriors, staff, and volunteers dedicated to socializing and preparing these young pups to become loving and loyal service companions.

 Some of these young service dogs in training are selected to participate in the PPH program where their temperament and physical characteristics make them ideal service dog candidates for warriors.
 It costs PPH $35,000 to fully train a service dog that will be placed with a wounded warrior.

-Using dogs that are selected, bred and fostered to be socially responsive and engaging is key.
+Selecting the best dogs that are bred and fostered to be socially responsive and engaging is key.
 The best dogs make PPH’s Canine-Assisted Warrior Therapy, successful.
-But keep in mind, service members affected by PTSD often isolate and resist interaction with others, the purpose-bred traits of these dogs make it very difficult for our patients to isolate or resist the safe relationships offered by loving and non-judgmental companions.
-As the dogs mature and acquire service dog skills, they return to Bergin University of Canine Studies for final training and evaluation.
-Some will be placed at no cost with a Warrior with combat-related disabilities while others will be identified for “career changes” that go on to graduate as social/therapy dogs, facility dogs.
+But keep in mind, service members affected by PTSD often isolate and resist interaction with others.
+Purpose-bred traits of these dogs make it very difficult for our patients to isolate or resist the safe relationships offered by loving and non-judgmental companions.
+As these dogs mature and acquire service dog skills, they return to Bergin University of Canine Studies for final training and evaluation.
+Some will be placed at no cost with a warrior with combat-related disabilities while others are destined for “career changes” that go on to graduate as social/therapy dogs,or as facility dogs.